hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 * [Libre fonts by wxmen](https://www.design-research.be/by-womxn/) find a cool typeface!
 * [Emoji codes](https://www.w3schools.com/charsets/ref_emoji.asp) all the emoji's you ever wanted!
 * [Color picker tool](https://imagecolorpicker.com/color-code/6800ff) to help find the code that stands for a particular color you like and want to use in the HTML.
-* [Freesound archive](https://freesound.org/) to find sound clips that are free to use
+* [Freesound archive](https://freesound.org/) to find sound clips that are free to use (user: hackersdesigners pass: Designers&Hackers)

 <img src="./images/site1.png" alt="screenshots of a website made by participants" width="750"/>